PoisonNinja/Hackintosh/README.md

 * [Lilu](https://github.com/vit9696/Lilu) - A kext that injects other kexts into the system
 * [AppleALC](https://github.com/vit9696/AppleALC) - Enables support for other audio codecs natively.
 This is required for enabling the ALC892 in the Z170 motherboard.
 Check the wiki for a list of supported codecs
 * [CodecCommander](https://github.com/RehabMan/EAPD-Codec-Commander) - The ALC892 in my computer suffers from an issue where the volume is very low (10 - 25% of maximum) after waking from sleep.
 This kext basically resets the audio codec upon waiting from sleep and also enables EAPD so that audio volume works fine.
 In most cases, you won't need this, but my system did.
-* [NvidiaGraphicsFixup](https://sourceforge.net/projects/nvidiagraphicsfixup/) - Needed to fix a variety of issues with Nvidia cards on MacOS
-* [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) - Enables all EHCI/XHCI USB ports
+* [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) - Enables all EHCI/XHCI USB ports.
+This may not be necessary.
 * [RealtekRTL8211](https://github.com/RehabMan/OS-X-Realtek-Network) - Driver for the RealtekRTL8211 ethernet family
 * [FakeSMC](https://github.com/RehabMan/OS-X-FakeSMC-kozlek) - This kext fakes the presence of the SMC so MacOS doesn't panic and allows it to access sensor data.

-In the past, Nvidia cards needed NVWebDriverLibValFix.kext, but on > 10.13 this is no longer needed.
+In the past, AMD cards needed WhateverGreen.kext, but 10.3.4 seemed to have resolved all issues.

 For DRM playback, we may need [Shiki](https://github.com/vit9696/Shiki), but I have not tested this yet.
 I will update as needed.